grimlygiraffe/me/src/content/post/Paper1.md

 ---
-title: "Paper 1"
+title: "The Suspension Problem for Epistemic Democracy"
-description: "Paper on epistemic democracy"
+description: "The Philosophical Quarterly"
 publishDate: "Sept 2024"
 ---